oy-sarah/CAN/fault_localization_CAN/README.md

  3. Result
 faultStatementRank.txt(fault localization result with rank and Exam value)

+ # Exam and time
- 4. EXAM score of adding randomness to the failure contexts compared with CAN
+ 1. EXAM score of adding randomness to the failure contexts compared with CAN
 ![exam][1]
- 5. runtime
+ 2. runtime
 ![runtime][2]